zxdawn/Xin_ACP_2021_Convection_Effect/README.md

-# Xin_GRL_2021_Convection_Effect
+# Xin_ERL_2021_Convection_Effect

-This repository provides the scripts and some of the data used in the 'Influence of convection on the upper tropospheric O3 and NOx budget in southeastern China' paper submitted to AGU's GRL journal.
+This repository provides the scripts and some of the data used in the 'Influence of convection on the upper tropospheric O3 and NOx budget in southeastern China' paper submitted to ERL journal.

 ## /namelists